 Other types of marketing dashboards:

-Dashboard for Enterprise Marketing
+Best Marketing Dashboards for Enterprise Marketing

 This type of marketing dashboard provides executives and management with an immediate visual representation of critical enterprise metrics and key performance indicators (KPIs).
 The business dashboard usually allows you to track and monitor the enterprise’s success across various divisions and sectors, enabling management to be aware of any problems in real-time and stay agile.